 As we’ve said, a community-driven project like this requires a complex mix of funding, which could include everything from grants and awards, through to public fundraising initiatives.
 We’ve had positive talks with lots of funders, from Heritage Lottery to Sport England and more funds are coming online soon, like the Coastal Communities Fund, which we’ll be applying for this year.
 We’re also planning to engage the community a lot more in terms of fundraising and we have lots of ideas for this up our collective sleeves.

 In terms of ‘how far’ we are, this is a tricky one to reply to.

-The short answer is about £100,000 which includes revenue from events, sales of merchandise and donations from the public, plus £50,000 from the Coastal Revival Fund.
-However, what this figure doesn’t include is an additional estimated £100k of pro bono work that has already gone into the project – which means we could realistically claim that the equivalent of around £250k has already been spent.
+The short answer is about £100,000 which includes revenue from events, sales of merchandise and donations from the public, plus £90,000 from the Coastal Revival Fund in two separate funding rounds.
+However, what this figure doesn’t include is an additional estimated £100k of pro bono work that has already gone into the project – which means we could realistically claim that the equivalent of nearly £300k has already been spent.

 The slightly more technical answer is ‘enough to cover pre-planning application requirements but nothing yet towards construction costs’!

 Watch this space!